Celebrating Black Microbiologists Throughout History

 .

 In the field of microbiology, many Black scientists have paved the way for advancements in human health while breaking barriers and inspiring generations to come.
-Let's explore the inspiring stories of five remarkable Black microbiologists who have left an undeniable mark on our world.
+Let's explore the inspiring stories of five amazing Black microbiologists who have left an undeniable mark on our world.

 William Augustus Hinton (1883-1959)